Travelling on the Manali to Leh bus service was a bitter sweet experience for me.

 The villages here have many Dhaba’s (restaurants) to choose from.
 They serve up curry, rice, maggie noodles, omelettes and lots of other choices.
 Of course, there were multiple stops for chai which was awesome too!

-The toilet stops were bad.
+The toilet stops on the Manali to Leh bus were bad.
 Most of them were little tin shacks which had not been cleaned in god knows how long.
 Some were trying to charge 5 rupees for a hole in the ground!
 In the end, I just started going to the loo outside in the open as some of the smells were atrocious.

 I have no shame now when it comes to packing a toilet roll and bringing it with me in my backpack.
-In fact, I get it out and share 😛 .
+In fact, I get it out and share :P .

 They cost around 40 rupees a roll (50p) and it’s so worth it so I can actually feel fresh on the journey.
 Most toilets in Asia don’t have toilet paper and on this journey it would be an absolute miracle.
 So, best to bring some along.

-At many points in the journey, the bus had to stop as there had been a landslide along the way.
+At many points in the journey on the Manali to Leh bus, we had to stop as there had been a landslide along the way.
 A JCB digger would be there and was literally rebuilding the road in front of us!
-I was truly amazed as there is literally nothing around for miles, then a random digger shows up!
+I was truly amazed as there is literally nothing around for miles, then a random digger shows up.

 Each of these stops took around 30 minutes for the road to be safe to pass through.
 This meant that the traffic either side would back up too.